mu-editor/mu/docs/index.rst

 * Walk the path of least resistance (Mu should be easy);
 * Have fun (learning should be a positive experience).

-Mu's own code is simple an monolithic - it's commented and mostly found in a few obviously named Python files.
+Mu's own code is simple and monolithic - it's commented and mostly found in a few obviously named Python files.
 This has been done on purpose: we want teachers and kids to take ownership of this project and organising the code in this way aids the first steps required to get involved (everything you need to